-One of the most frustrating aspects of bass fishing is just figuring out how the fish are reacting to our lures.
-Unless you've got extremely clear water and perfect conditions for sight fishing, it can be hard to tell just what that tap at the end of your line means.
+One of the most frustrating aspects of bass fishing is just figuring out how the fish are reacting to our lures when we can't actually see what's going on down there.
+Unless you have extremely clear water and perfect conditions for sight fishing, it can be hard to tell just what that tap at the end of your line means.

-One of the things I took away from this video was two reasons why I miss many fish.
-Perhaps my hooks are not quite sharp enough, but more importantly, the fish is not necessarily taking the whole bait in its mouth on the first tap.
-That five-pounder grabbed the end of the jig's skirt behind the hook before inhaling the whole lure.
-If you set the hook too early, you're ripping the lure out of the fish's mouth, probably ruining any chance at it.
+Instantly, I'm seeing why I miss so many fish.
+It's possible my hooks aren't quite sharp enough, but more likely, the fish probably isn't taking the whole bait in its mouth on the first tap.
+That 5-pounder grabbed the end of the jig's skirt--behind the hook--before inhaling the whole lure.
+If you set the hook too early, you're ripping the lure out of the fish's mouth, probably ruining any chance at getting it in the boat.

-On the other hand, set the hook too late, and the fish has already realized it's not food and has rejected it.
+On the other hand, if you set the hook too late, the fish will have already realized it's not food and just reject it.
 Bass fishing requires riding a very fine line at times on both your presentation and how you react to those strikes.
 Seeing the larger fish hit the smaller one just for taking the bait also makes us wonder how many little fish have stolen our chances at a big one over the years.

-No wonder so many pro anglers spend so much of their time on the finer things like hook replacement and form on setting the hook.
-It's one thing to read about how fish react to lures, but this video gave us a whole new set of things to think about as we get ready to hit the waters this spring.
+No wonder so many pro anglers spend so much of their time on the finer things like hook replacement and their hook setting form.
+It's one thing to read about how fish react to lures, but this video gave us a bevy of takeaways as we hit the water this summer.